 If you are passionate about aviation, traveling, interacting with different work cultures, meeting people of different nationalities, and having a stable job, this is the sector for you.
 Aeronautical maintenance has been growing steadily in recent years.
 More and more people are needed, and leading companies are fighting for top talent, paying salaries of up to 60,000 euros per year.

 All this said quickly seems very nice, the reality is far from being so perfect and only the most dedicated are able to achieve the Holy Grail of the profession, which is none other than to obtain a maintenance license plus several added type courses, being able to demonstrate knowledge and experience in any company in which you work.

 9 things to consider before becoming an aeronautical technician

-Before taking the step and joining one of the various centers of studies in Aeronautical Maintenance inside and outside the Spanish territory you should ask yourself if you are willing to give up a number of things that perhaps you had not considered for inexperience.
+Before taking the step and joining one of the various centers of studies in Aeronautical Maintenance inside and outside the Spanish territory you should ask yourself if you are willing to give up a number of things that perhaps you had not considered because of a lack of experience.